riokorb/nd00333-capstone/README.md

 ### Results
 The best model from the hyperdrive experiment achieved an accuracy of 88.48%.

-The parameters are described below: REMEMBER TO VIEW OTHER METRICS!
+The parameters are described below:
 - Kernel type = Linear
 - C (represented by penalty) = 1